 The use of a ‘best estimate’ of unpaid future claims on business treated as earned in the UK GAAP accounts

 This refers to the earned claims reserve margin which is removed to convert to a Solvency II basis.
 Lloyd’s will look to the signing actuary’s best estimate of earned claims as a reference point when comparing to the managing agent’s booked best estimate in their Solvency II balance sheet.
-We will not be expecting or expect to allow significant differences at 31 December or 30 June in respect of the prior year-end opinion.
+We will not be expecting or expect to allow significant differences at 31 December in the ASR.

 Higher future premiums